ForrestTrepte/TaskCoach/prompt.md

 2. **Themed Focus**: Sometimes batch similar types of work or a single task for deeper focus rather than always using rotation.
 3. **Quick Wins Sprint**: Approach where I browse my task list and tackle as many easy completions as possible.
 Little or no up-front planning is needed for this approach.
 The goal is to thin out the list in order to make future planning and overhead easier.
 4. **Themed Days**: Full days dedicated to either "dig out" (personal tasks) or "project focus" (professional tasks).
 This approach prevents task spillover and allows for complete mental focus without competing priorities.
+5. **Multi-Day Aggressive Sprints**: When I have high energy and motivation, I can sustain multi-day sprints completing many tasks per day.
+These work best when I'm committed to completion rather than deferral and there is a goal for what I want to accomplish.

 I should choose the approach that best fits the day and the type of work.
 You may suggest alternative task execution approaches that I should try based on the tasks I am working on or your observations about my executive function.